 Introduction to Income and Expenses for Kids and Teens

-This video explains the concept of income and expenses in a simple, concise way for kids and beginners.
+This video provides the definition of income and expenses in a simple, concise way for kids and beginners.
 It could be used by kids & teens to learn about income and expenses, or used as a money & personal finance resource by parents and teachers as part of a Financial Literacy course or K-12 curriculum.

 Suitable for students from grade levels: